racedisparityaudit/rdalpha/README.md

 # rdalpha

-Repository for the Racial Disparity Unit alpha project
+Repository for the Race Disparity Unit alpha project

 ## Links